Fiona-J-W/str_to_integer-mirror/README.md

 This library is fairly new and hasn't received a code-review yet (if you are willing to participate in changing that, contact me).
 There is a sufficient amount of unittests for me to believe that normal use should work.
-There might however be weird behaviour in corner-cases (for instance: if you want to parse a negative number that would absolutely be to large too as an unsigned integer, the message of the exception claims that the input is to big, but I don't think there is a point in changing that).
+There might however be weird behaviour in corner-cases and I am gratefull for bug-reports.

 License